CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is JavaScript?

-A programming language used on the internet
+A programming language allows to make web pages interactive

 ## Question 8

 What three problem does Git & Github solve?

-When people want to show off code to each other they can put it on Github
+- Share information.
+- Enables people to make their own changes to that information, and share it back.
+- Allows us to make checkpoints so that we can save our work as we go along.
+And allows us to track how information has changed between each checkpoint, and go back to older versions of our work if we want to see what we tried before, or to undo changes.

 ## Question 9

 What happens when you `fork` a repository?

-You delete it
+You make a copy of the repository, where you're allowed to make changes.

 ## Question 10

 What happens when you clone a repostory?

-It send it to a friend
+I will have the same folder on my computer.

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+An action to make the owner of the repository to look at the changes, , and pull the changes into their repository.

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+It lets you see into the history and find all versions.

 ## Question 13